 Think about what people look for when first arriving on the site.
 Is it treatments and price?
 Do they want to know if you’re taking on new patients?

 Do you have a value proposition prominently displayed on the home page?
-This is a short “tag line” that summarizes your unique selling points.
+This is a short “tag line” that summarises your unique selling points.

 Organise your treatments into categories.
-If you offer multiple types of braces, you need one “Orthodontics” page plus boxes at the bottom for each individual type – Invisalign, etc.
+If you offer multiple types of braces, you need one “Orthodontics” page plus boxes at the bottom for each individual type – Invisalign, and so on.

 The ideal treatment page content layout: